PCrnjak/Spectral-motor-GUI/README.md

 You can request or say you are working on a feature in the "general" channel of our [Discord]( https://discord.gg/prjUvjmGpZ) or [blog](https://discourse.source-robotics.com/)

 # Support
-This project is entirely open source and free for all to use.
+This project is entirely open-source and free for all to use.
 Any support, whether through donations or advice, is greatly appreciated.
 Thank you!

  [![General badge](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/PCrnjak?locale.x=en_US)
 [![General badge](https://img.shields.io/badge/Patreon-F96854?style=for-the-badge&logo=patreon&logoColor=white)](https://www.patreon.com/PCrnjak)